lukbut/ensembl_services_platform/README.md

 inbuilt commands, and unused stubs were retained (including comments with instructions).

-The data source of the application is the Ensembl Database.
+The data source of the application is the publicly available Ensembl Database.
 The Django utility `inspectdb` was used to generate models automatically for all tables in this Database for use with this project.
 A database router was defined to ensure all operations of the `GeneAutocomplete` model are